-There are no rules about what is or is not OK to grieve.
+There are no rules about what is or is not okay to grieve.

-When it comes to grief and loss, each person’s response is unique.
-It can sometimes feel unnatural or even awkward at times.
-There is no right or wrong way to grieve and no definition of what is and is not okay to grieve or feel like you have lost.
-Review these handouts and reflect on how YOU are currently grieving.
+When it comes to coping with grief and loss, each person’s response is unique; it can sometimes feel unnatural or even awkward at times.
+There is no right or wrong way to cope with loss and no definition of what is and is not okay to grieve or feel like you have lost.
+We have grief and loss lesson plans within these handouts that will help you reflect on how YOU are currently grieving.

 “Teen Guide to Grief & Loss” worksheet